Dellen Millard gets third consecutive life sentence for father’s death

 The judge said the motive for money played no role in her decision, but she said the circumstantial case turned on a lie Dellen Millard told police after his father’s death.

 Court heard Millard told investigators that he found his father dead in bed around 6 p.m. on Nov.
 29, 2012.
-He told police he last saw his father alive around noon the day before and had then stayed the night at the home of his friend, Mark Smich.
+He told police he last saw his father alive around noon the day before and had then stayed the night at Smich’s home.

 Phone records presented in court indicated, however, that one of Millard’s phones moved from Smich’s house around 1 a.m. on Nov.
 29 to his father’s home where it stayed until shortly after 6 a.m.